Prostitution in Vietnam: Foreign sex workers

 Japan exported prostitutes called Karayuki-san during the Meiji and Taisho eras to China, Canada, the United States, Australia, French Indochina, British Malaya, British Borneo, British India and British East Africa, where they served western soldiers and Chinese coolies.
 The French viewed Japanese prostitutes as cleaner than Vietnamese prostitutes, almost like European women.
-Japanese prostitutes in French Indochina refused to serve Vietnmese (Annamese) men since they held Vietnamese in contempt as a servant race.
+Japanese prostitutes in French Indochina refused to serve Vietnamese (Annamese) men since they held Vietnamese in contempt as a servant race.
 French men frequented both Vietnamese prostitutes and Japanese prostitutes in French Indochina.

 Japanese women called Karayuki-san migrated to cities like Hanoi, Haiphong and Saigon in colonial French Indochina in the late 19th century to work as prostitutes and provide sexual services to French soldiers who were occupying Vietnam.
 Since the French viewed Japanese women as clean, they were highly popular.
 The Japanese prostitutes refused service to Vietnamese men.
 Images of the Japanese prostitutes in Vietnam were put on French postcards by French photographers.
 The Japanese government tried to hide the existence of these Japanese prostitutes who went abroad and did not mention them in books on history.
 Japanese prostitutes were also in other European colonies in Southeast Asia, as well as Australia and the US.

 There was also a sizeable number of Chinese sex workers in Vietnam at the time.
 Their clientele was likely more narrowly focused on the significant populations of Chinese men located throughout the Indochinese colonies then.
 An attempt in 1903 by the Saigon authorities to subject the places that housed Chinese entertainers to the same regulations as all other brothels in the city did not go well, as the Chinese Chamber of commerce in Saigon intervened to argue that the new regulations were dehumanizing as well as to force the authorities to refrain from imposing new regulations.